rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 Variables come in three kinds: local, nonlocal or global.

-**Local**: the symbol has been declared earlier in the expression using `let` and the compiler already has a record of that - the symbol is associated with a local register index and a simple lookup instruction is generated.
+**Local**: the symbol has been declared earlier in the expression (either it is a function parameter or it was declared using `let`) and the compiler already has a record of it.
+The symbol is already associated with a local register index and a simple register copy instruction is generated.

 **Nonlocal**: the symbol has been bound in a parent nesting function.
-Again, the compiler has a record of the declaration, which register is associated with the symbol and which relative call frame will contain that register.
+Again, the compiler already has a record of the declaration, which register is associated with the symbol and which relative call frame will contain that register.
 An upvalue lookup instruction is generated.

 **Global**: if the symbol isn't found as a local binding or a nonlocal binding, it is assumed to be a global, and a late-binding global lookup instruction is